Soham-Saha/NeuralNetwork/README.md

 Implements rudimentary single sample SGD (Stochastic Gradient Descent) with backpropagation.

-Tested on MNIST: 81.62% approximate accuracy.
+This framework was tested to create an MLP for the MNIST project, where it attained 81.62% accuracy.